edamame-course/2015-tutorials/for_review/MetaGenome_Installation.md

 # Metagenome program installation

 For this course, we will be using a set of independently developed programs for our metagenome analysis.
 While some of the programs are already installed on your EC2 instance there are a few remaining that we will download and install together as a class.
 These include the FastX toolkit and one of its dependencies Libgtextutils, as well as Khmer.
+You will need to be running an m3.large EC2 instance from the AMI `EDAMAME-2015` with 100GB of storage.

 ####Downloading, Unpacking, and Installing Libgtextutils and FastX:
 In order to install FastX and libgtextutils we will do three basic steps.
 First we will download a compressed version of the programs using `wget`.
 Then we will unzip those folders using `tar` and finally we will install configure and install the programs.
 The code for install these two programs are listed below.